ARM9/bass/doc/architectures.md

 cmp *08        ;$c5 =a
 ```

-This compare's come in a lot of syntax flavor's, huh?
-But this is it.
-It's just a flavor.
-The only functional stuff on the left side indicates that we have `08` and `16` bit parameters.
-And thats allready the whole syntax: Alot of fancy ASCII plus some pointers what of it is actually interesting for us.
+While these compares show different syntax flavors, this example only denotes different `08` and `16` bit parameters.

-Remember that bass is alway working top down.
-On the assemply Stage we will scan top down, until the first matching line.
-Everything behind this line will be ignored.
+Bass is always working from top to bottom.
+During the assemply Stage, scanning is conducted from top to bottom until the first match is found.
+Everything after this match is ignored.

 ### RHS Tokens
-On the right side we will find out construction rule.
-They contain constants, parameters and instruction tokens that tell our compiler what to do with it.
-Lets go back to our example.
+The right side holds the construction rule.
+This rule contains constants, parameters and instruction tokens which instruct the compiler.
+See for example:

 ```cpp
 // WDC6502